CloudCheckr/Developer-Community/README.md

 python get_ec2_instances.py 0000000000000000000000000000000000000000000000000000000000000000
 ```

+## Contributing

+This is an open source project and welcomes contributions.
+See our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## Example use case

 1. A number of Cloud Resellers and MSPs have their own internal tools to help create a Quarterly Business Review document or dashboard.
 Using the CloudCheckr API you can pull out a end customers cloud spend data across 1-N accounts as well as their forecast and any custom reporting you have made for them via Advanced Grouping.